ATOMScience-org/AMPL/atomsci/ddm/examples/tutorials2023/01_install_from_docker.md

 ## Use an existing image to start a container

 If you have an image built/downloaded, type `docker images` to see what images are currently available.
-Pick one to use for the `docker run` command.
+Pick one and run it using the `docker run` command.
 For example:

 ![Docker Run](../../docs/source/_static/img/01_install_from_docker_files/docker_run.png)